CVE-2025-49655

 Overview

-A critical deserialization vulnerability (CVE-2025-49655) was discovered in the Keras framework versions 3.11.0 through 3.11.2.
+A critical vulnerability (CVE-2025-49655) was discovered in the Keras framework affecting versions 3.11.0 through 3.11.2.
 The vulnerability allows deserialization of untrusted data, enabling a maliciously uploaded Keras file containing a TorchModuleWrapper class to execute arbitrary code on an end user's system when loaded, even with safe mode enabled.
-The vulnerability was discovered in October 2025 and affects both local and remote file loading capabilities (NVD, HiddenLayer).
+The vulnerability was disclosed on October 17, 2025, and received a CVSS score of 9.8 (Critical) (NVD, HiddenLayer).

 Technical details